Skip to content

 Heart Rate Variability (HRV) is the quiet signal that tells you whether your body is in recovery or still bracing.
 It’s the millisecond variation between heartbeats, and Oura measures it while you sleep — when HRV is most stable and least polluted by whatever your day threw at you.

 High HRV means your parasympathetic (“rest and recover”) system is winning; you bounced back.
 Low HRV means you’re in sympathetic overdrive — stressed, under-recovered, running on yesterday’s debt.
 Because Oura captures it during sleep rather than during active use like many smartwatches, you get the cleanest possible baseline to compare across weeks.
-A sudden HRV drop often shows up a day or two before you consciously feel the overtraining, the oncoming illness, or the accumulating stress — which is precisely why athletes use it to decide whether to push hard or pull back today.
+This is also the best-validated part of the ring: measured against a medical-grade ECG reference across 536 nights, Oura Gen 3 landed at roughly 1.7% mean error for nocturnal resting heart rate and about 7% for HRV — the best resting-heart-rate result of the five devices tested, and second only to the newer Oura Gen 4 on HRV (Dial et al., 2025).
+A sudden HRV drop sometimes appears before you consciously feel the overtraining, the oncoming illness, or the accumulating stress — which is why athletes watch it when deciding whether to push hard or pull back today.
+Treat that as a personal pattern worth noticing, not a prediction the device is validated or cleared to make.

-Body temperature trends: an early-warning signal most trackers miss
+Body temperature trends: an early trend signal most trackers miss

 The Oura Ring measures your skin temperature overnight, and the value is in the deviation from your baseline, not the absolute number.